mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 # Visitor pattern

 One thing I learned from reading the original [lsbasi] series was what the [Visitor pattern] is.
-In short, the visitor pattern allows me to modularize two different things that often come together: first I create an object with a helpful structure and then I apply an algorithm to that structure.
+In short, the visitor pattern allows me to modularize two different things that often come together: first I create an object with a helpful structure and _then_ I apply an algorithm to that structure instead of doing both at the same time.

 A good thing that comes of it is that in the next post we will be able to reuse the AST we have to create nice graphic representations of the trees.
 If we had the AST parsing mixed with the interpreting of the programs it would be very hard and a lot of work to also generate the nice pictures we will be generating.